linode/docs/docs/networking/diagnostics/ss/index.md

      94     750    7926
 {{< /output >}}

-If you also use the `-a` parameter to show all listening and non-listening sockets, the output will be much richer:
+If you also use the `-a` parameter to show all listening and non-listening sockets, the output will be much higher:

     ss -a | wc